nfagerlund/dw-dev-vagrant/README.md

     - DW code is at `~/dw`, and you should be able to fetch from and push to your fork.
 The upstream is called "upstream" instead of "origin", because IMO you should go out of your way to never get confused about which fork is yours.
 You can `git remote add origin <url>` if you absolutely must.
     - I've got ag installed so you can search for stuff. `ag --help` for info.
     - Root disk looks like it's set to 20gb (dynamically allocated), which should hopefully last u long enough to hack on a few things.

+### When you're done

+`vagrant halt` when you want to stop the VM and set it aside for a while, `vagrant destroy` when you want to delete the VM and start fresh some other time.

 ## Dealing with Dreamwidth accounts